$76.6 Million Verdict Won Against Johnson & Johnson for Boy Who Grew Female Breasts

 defendant failed to warn of the side effects associated with the drug

 and that the failure to warn was a substantial factor in causing gynecomastia.

-The jury awarded Arnold & Itkin’s client $70 million.
-This is
+The jury awarded Arnold & Itkin’s client $76.6 million.
+This

 $29 Million Settlement in Offshore Accident

 Kurt Arnold, Jason Itkin, and Cory Itkin successfully secured a record